BIDS/reproducibility-wg/self_eval/self-eval.md

 1. Identify practices, rather than tools, characterizing reproducibility
 2. Based on these practices, place a study somewhere on the spectrum of reproducibility
-3. Clarify ambiguity among terminology (reproducibility, replicability, repeatability, verifyability, etc.)
-4. Establish domain-specific variance and criteria
+3. Establish domain-specific variance and criteria
-5. Given placement on the spectrum, provide a set of recommendations for specific gaps.
+4. Given placement on the spectrum, provide a set of recommendations for specific gaps.

 ## The Decision Tree